Skip to main content

 How to find it: http://www.eastbeachcafe.co.uk/

 Visit The East Beach Café in Littlehampton for three reasons.
 The first is a given: it is right on the beach.
-The second is its menu which fish foodies will adore, but don’t worry – if you’re more of a tea and good cake fanatic, you’ll be fine.
+The second is its menu, which fish foodies will adore, but don’t worry – you’ll be fine if you’re more of a tea and good cake fanatic, you’ll be fine.
 Thirdly, go for the architecture.
 Some perceive the Thomas Heatherwick-designed sculptured building as a giant sand dune, while others perceive it as a wave-worn piece of driftwood.
 Either way, it is as impressive as it is beautiful.

-If you’re booking a coastal cottage in the Littlehampton area, go, even if only to stand outside a look at it, but I defy you to resist the urge to venture in and taste its wares while enjoying the splendid beach views – at any time of the year.
+If you’re booking a coastal cottage in the Littlehampton area, go, even if only to stand outside and look at it, but I defy you to resist the urge to venture in and taste its wares while enjoying the splendid beach views – at any time of the year.

 Where to stay: